 For caching patterns, TTL strategies, and best practices, see Key-Value Storage.

 The Key-Value Storage API provides a simple way to store and retrieve data.
-It is accessed through the ctx.kv object.
+Use ctx.kv in agents and c.var.kv in routes.

 get